Shenton Way: Planning and construction

-In January 1948, the Singapore government announced a development scheme in the Telok Ayer reclamation area, consisting of the development of 250000 sqft of state land and the extension of Raffles Quay from Boon Tat Street to Prince Edward Road.
+In January 1948, the British colonial government announced a development scheme in the Telok Ayer reclamation area, consisting of the development of 250000 sqft of state land and the extension of Raffles Quay from Boon Tat Street to Prince Edward Road.
 The construction of the Raffles Quay extension was also recommended to the government in a special committee's report in September 1948, to improve connectivity between the central area and the harbour and to allow for the development of reclaimed land between Tanjong Pagar and Finalyson Green.
 Work on the extension's first phase between Raffles Quay and Prince Edward Road had commenced by December 1950, while construction of the second phase linking Prince Edward Road to Singapore Harbour was expected to commence in 1951.

 The first section of the road was opened to traffic in August 1951 by the then-Governor of Singapore Franklin Gibson.
 Consisting of two 27 ft carriageways, the road was named "Shenton Way" after Shenton Thomas, to show appreciation for his service to Singapore during his tenure as Governor.
 Plans for the second phase of construction, connecting the initial section with the harbour, were submitted for approval in July 1951, and it was completed in 1952.